Complex QA and language models hybrid architectures, Survey: Discussion: limitations and research topics for solving more complex QA and problems

 \subsection{Data availability \& quality}

 The skills and training datasets section, as well as human feedback, highlighted the need for specialized data and of high quality, to acquire skills and domain knowledge as well as to calibrate to requester intents.
 Large language models requires huge volume of data to develop each skills and domains targeted.
 Wealthy organization can spend millions to clean or produce data but even them are limited. \begin{itemize} \item \textbf{Frugal and rich data with AI supervision}: we saw in previous sections techniques like dynamic least-to-most requiring far less data for training while improving accuracy and skills, or active learning identifying best examples for improvement\citep{diaoActivePromptingChainofThought2023}.
-Those data could be more and more automatically generated like in Auto-CoT~\citep{zhangAutomaticChainThought2022}, CAI~\citep{baiConstitutionalAIHarmlessness2022}. \item \textbf{Simulation, distillation and code interpreter} (program execution): simulation~\citep{liuMindEyeGrounded2022, jacksonNaturalLanguageSimulations2022}, existing models~\citep{wahleCohesiveDistillationArchitecture2023}, and code interpreters~\citep{haluptzokLanguageModelsCan2022} can provide infinite examples in different domains of logic and knowledge.
-We also uncovered that code interpreter allow to learn logic transferable to many domains. \item \textbf{More signals}: better leverage all available symbolic data which have clear signals, already structured (Linked Open Data) or re-structured~\citep{yuanReStructuredPretraining2022}. \item \textbf{Open dataset}: QA and IR field has continuously progressed through the availability of existing and new open datasets~\citep{jerniteDataGovernanceAge2022} for target skills and knowledge. \end{itemize}
+Those data could be more and more automatically generated like in Auto-CoT~\citep{zhangAutomaticChainThought2022}, CAI~\citep{baiConstitutionalAIHarmlessness2022}. \item \textbf{Simulation, distillation and code interpreter} (program execution): simulation~\citep{liuMindsEyeGrounded2022, jacksonNaturalLanguageSimulations2023}, existing models~\citep{wahleCohesiveDistillationArchitecture2023}, and code interpreters~\citep{haluptzokLanguageModelsCan2022} can provide infinite examples in different domains of logic and knowledge.
+We also uncovered that code interpreter allow to learn logic transferable to many domains. \item \textbf{More signals}: better leverage all available symbolic data which have clear signals, already structured (Linked Open Data) or re-structured~\citep{yuanReStructuredPretraining2022}. \item \textbf{Open dataset}: QA and IR field has continuously progressed through the availability of existing and new open datasets~\citep{jerniteDataGovernanceAge2022} for target skills and knowledge. \item \textbf{Teacher‑generated “textbooks/datasets” for reasoning}: high‑quality synthetic curricula distilled from stronger teachers continue to be effective for math/coding/reasoning specialists~\citep{gunasekarTextbooksAreAll2023}. \end{itemize}